Table of Contents_

 Buying a wireless adapter kit is more budget-friendly than buying a wireless projector outright.

-The easiest way to create a wireless connection with a projector is to buy one with a Bluetooth transmitter built-in.
+The easiest way to create a wireless connection with a projector is to buy a Bluetooth transmitter.
 If you didn’t go this route, a Bluetooth adapter would be your best bet.
 Some projectors come with an easy connection, like an HDMI or USB-C port.
 You may have to use adapters if it doesn’t.
 The next step is learning how to set up a projector screen, including an inflatable movie screen, if that’s what you’re using.

 First, make sure that your projector is capable of working with a Bluetooth transmitter.
 Most current models should be able to, but older models may not.
 If you have any questions, reach out to customer service, and they can walk you through troubleshooting.